rubyjs/therubyracer/README.md

 If there is not a binary version for your system, then you will need to compile it from source.
 To do this, you must have v8 >= 3.11.8 installed somewhere on your system.
 There are several ways of doing this.
-For both you will need a C++ compiler.
+For both, you will need a C++ compiler.

-The first method involves using a version of the v8 source which is maintained [as a rubygem called libv8][1].
+The first method involves using a version of the v8 source, which is maintained [as a rubygem called libv8][1].
 To use it, all you have to do is add the following to your Gemfile: